 The major companies operating in the electric vehicle fluids market are Shell (US), Fuchs (Germany), ExxonMobil (US), Repsol (Spain), 3M (US), Valvoline Inc. (US), TotalEnergies (France), GS Caltex (South Korea), Petronas.

 (Malaysia), and Phillips 66 (US), among others.
 These companies continually compete among themselves for the leading position in the market, with ongoing competition from local vendors.

-The electric vehicle fluids market is provided for the forecast years 2022 to 2027 and the base year of 2021.
-The market is segmented as per Product Type, Vehicle Type, Distribution Channel, and Propulsion Type.
+The electric vehicle fluids market is provided for the forecast years 2022 to 2027 and the base year 2021.
+The market is segmented per Product Type, Vehicle Type, Distribution Channel, and Propulsion Type.
 The key developments in the past three years will be mentioned, and strategies undertaken by the players have also been mentioned.
-The report provides a holistic approach to the electric vehicle fluid industry to enable customers to analyze the market efficiently.
+The report provides a holistic approach to the electric vehicle fluid industry, enabling customers to analyze the market efficiently.